Extract or Get data from HTML Element in Excel using VBA

 Add Microsoft HTML Object Library Reference

-To make the macro work with an external source such as a webpage, we’ll need Microsoft’s Internet Explore (to open the page and will remain hidden).
+To make the macro work with an external source such as a webpage, we’ll need Internet Explorer reference.
 In-addition, to read and extract contents of HTML elements, we’ll have to create few objects using a library.

 Therefore, first add the Microsoft HTML Object Library reference to the application.
 From the top menu of your VBA editor, click Tools -> References….
 In the References window, find and select Microsoft HTML Object Library and click OK.